saravanan12153/portfolio-1/README.md

 Also, I should add that this project (right now) has no right being a full fledged AngularJS app.
 Right now, it's like I bought a Ferrari to drive around my cul-de-sac.
 I *could* have made this with only HTML and CSS, but I went with AngularJS for a few reasons:

-1. The problem with Portfolio's is that they go out of date quickly, and remembering to update them is hard. —AngularJS can help here, as I can abstract out the data (as you can see I have in the `info.js` service), and edit it from afar, without mucking through the HTML every time.
+1. The problem with Portfolio's is that they go out of date quickly, and remembering to update them is hard. —AngularJS can help here, as I can abstract out the data (as you can see I have in the `info.js` service.
+MVC for the win!), and edit it from afar, without mucking through the HTML every time.
 2. I want to teach people how to use AngularJS, so this little thing will one day become a fun tutorial for someone looking to learn AngularJS, and to showcase their work.
 3. And I just love AngularJS :heart_eyes:.